amadad/give-care-mono/give-care-app/docs/FEATURES.md

 7. We remember everything important
 8. We notice when you're struggling
 9. Never starts over (infinite memory)
+10. We learn from every conversation (no surveys)

 ### For Healthcare Systems